schottsfired/cjp-demo-environment/README.md

 3. In ``docker-compose.yml``, under ``ssh-slave``, update ``volumes:`` to point to the maven cache (and/or other caches) on your host.

-## How to run
+# How to run

 Simply,

     docker-compose up

-from the project directory, and wait a little while :)
+..from the project directory, and wait a little while :)

-Important directories like nginx logs, jenkins_home(s), etc. are volume mapped to the working project directory
+Important directories like Nginx logs, Jenkins home directories, etc. are volume mapped (persisted) to the working project directory.

-## Pro tips

-You can restart services with e.g.:

-    docker-compose restart cje-test

-See `` docker-compose.yml `` for list of available services

-Use ctrl+c to stop the environment, or better, use:

-    docker-compose down

-Open an interactive terminal on a container (service) with:

-    docker exec -it <serviceName> bash

-Or run a command on a container immediately, e.g. to ping another container:

-    docker exec -it <serviceName> ping cjp.proxy

-## Post-Startup Tasks
+# Post-Startup Tasks

-### Connect Client Masters
+## Connect Client Masters

 1. Go to http://cjp.local/cjoc